VaidehiGouda/M3_Group39/1_Remote_Keyless_Entry(RKE)/1_Requirements/Readme.md

 It is used mainly in cars.

 ## How:
-It is useful for lock and unlock the door by pressing the button on remote
+It is useful for lock and unlock the door by pressing the button on remote.